Hunt County Sheriff's Office Report

 Of this same subset of 14 victims, ages 28 to 64, 86% were killed by pit bulls and 14% by mastiffs.
 Of these 14 victims, five involved husbands returning home to find their wife horribly mangled by one of these breeds or already dead.
 Kelley was one of these victims, as was April Collins, Susan Sweeney and two others.
 Kelley will be remembered as a brave and lovely person, who while still conscious after the vicious dog mauling, was the only person willing to direct 911 to her home.

 Hunt County, TX - A woman died in a hospital after being attacked by a dog, the Hunt County Sheriff’s Office said Monday.
 On October 23, about 10 pm, a deputy responded to a home in the 2500 block of County Road 4311 after a report that a woman had been attacked by her dog and needed an ambulance.
 An American Medical Response unit was dispatched with the deputy.
 The victim was then airlifted to a trauma hospital in Collin County due to the severity of her injuries.

-The victim has been identified as Kristie Kelly, 44-years old of Neylandville, who died while hospitalized on October 27.
+The victim has been identified as Kristie Kelley, 44-years old of Neylandville, who died while hospitalized on October 27.

 The sheriff's office said that a preliminary investigation determined the female victim was alone with the dog when the attack occurred.
 Her husband discovered her inside the residence when he arrived home.
 Both the victim and her husband reside at the home and were the owners of the attacking dog.
 The Criminal Investigation Division was notified Saturday the woman died while in the hospital.
 Authorities are awaiting a final autopsy report from the medical examiner's office.